DreyWesson/DreyWesson/README.md

 <br />

 <p>
   I am a self-taught Software Engineer, that's passionate about technologies that makes the world a better place.
-Also, I'm very open to learning new interesting things.
+Also, I'm open to learning new technologies and other interesting things.

 I pay attention to Responsiveness, Accessibility, Performance, Best Practices, and User-friendliness of websites.